If your dog adoption application got rejected, I’m so sorry to hear that.

 - requiring adopters to hand over their social security numbers

-So my dog adoption app was rejected …
+How my dog adoption app was denied …

-OK, so I actually found a group that doesn’t do home visits for all adopters.
+I actually found a rescue group that does not do home visits for all adopters.
 I got around the home visit because I was already a volunteer.

-I decided to be honest on my adoption application because like most adopters I truly want to be honest.
+Like most adopters I truly wanted to be honest.

-So, I checked “yes” when it asked about renting and “yes” when it asked about cats.
+So, I checked “yes” when the application asked about renting and “yes” when it asked if I have a cat.

 Then, I waited …